The theme you are going to use is crucial to your blog or website’s success.

 - 7. It follows security standards and good practices?

-- 8. Does your theme comes with documentation, demos and tutorials?
+- 8. Does your theme come with documentation?

-- 9. The creator is answering fast to requests?
+- 9. Is the developer answering fast to requests?

 - 10. Is your theme popular?